Adversarial Attack and Defense on Point Sets: Preliminaries

 where $||\cdot||$ denotes points number in a set.
 Note the Chamfer distance (Eq. \ref{eq:chamfer-dist}) is not so strict as Hausdorff distance (Eq. \ref{eq:haus-dist}): the latter is less tolerant of outliers in the target set $S'$.
 In practice, outlier noises are very common in 3D sensing, that is the reason why we choose Chamfer distance.

-However, neither the Hausdorff distance nor the Chamfer distance measures the number of points changed.
-Thereby, apart from modifying natural samples point-wisely, it is feasible to perturb point sets by attaching or detaching some points, which is generally impossible for images.
-For this case, we define the {\em number change measurement},
+Apart from modifying \tifs{benign samples} point-wisely, it is feasible to perturb point sets by attaching or detaching some points, which is generally impossible for images.
+However, neither the Hausdorff distance nor the Chamfer distance well measures the number of points changed.
+For this case, we define a {\em number change measurement},